HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Image by: ccnull

 For the time being, a humorous post may lighten your mood.
-But as soon as you put your mobile down or log out of the browser, you’ll hit a low point and will be tempted to use it even more.
+But as soon as you put your mobile down or log out of the browser, you’ll hit a low point and be tempted to use it even more.

 i.e., Why am I using Facebook right now?
 How do I feel before using it?
 How do I feel after using it?
 Did it make me feel better or worse?

-Chances are, you probably feel the same, if not worse, after using Facebook to escape a problem.
+You probably feel the same, if not worse, after using Facebook to escape a problem.

 Need For Social Validation